southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What information is required to obtain South Carolina Traffic Court Records?

-To acquire Traffic records about a third party, you must provide information about the record including full name (as it appears on the record), date of birth and a case number.
-The party requesting will need to provide personal information including a full name and a valid form of identification.
-Court costs will apply and will depend on the confines of the request.
-These must be paid before you receive the records.
+To acquire Traffic records about a third party, you may provide information about the record, including full name (as it appears on the record), date of birth, and a case number.
+The party requesting it may need to provide personal information, including a full name and a valid form of identification.
+Court costs may apply and may depend on the confines of the request.
+These may be paid before you receive the records.

 Are all South Carolina Traffic Violations handled the same way?

 South Carolina traffic violations and infractions, are generally handled in the same manner regardless of the offense.
-Penalties and points imposed on erring parties will differ, based on the violation, but the procedures involved in responding to a ticket and the subsequent processes will generally be the same.
-An exception would be for a DUI, as this will require a separate administrative hearing before the DMV.
+Penalties and points imposed on erring parties may differ, based on the violation, but the procedures involved in responding to a ticket and the subsequent processes may generally be the same.
+An exception would be for a DUI, as this may require a separate administrative hearing before the DMV.

-While it is possible to have criminal records expunged in the state of South Carolina, the law does not allow for the expungement of motor vehicle violations and most traffic citations.
-There are some exceptions including failing to stop for law enforcement when being signaled to do so, but these are only eligible for first-time offenders, The expungement law only allows for one expungement per individual, in his lifetime, so should be used carefully.
+While it is possible to have criminal records expunged in South Carolina, the law does not allow for the expungement of motor vehicle violations and most traffic citations.
+There are some exceptions, including failing to stop for law enforcement when being signaled to do so, but these are only eligible for first-time offenders; the expungement law only allows for one expungement per individual in his lifetime, so it should be used carefully.

 You end up in a South Carolina traffic court if:

-• You are issued a citation and the officer indicates a court appearance is required to respond.
+• You are issued a citation, and the officer indicates that a court appearance is required to respond.

 • You are issued a citation, which does not require a court appearance, but you wish to contest the ticket.